What is a “successful” cultural product?

 A girl in northern Iraq ran toward a bunker with her father.
 A Japanese photographer was capturing this unfolding drama on the front lines of the war, and he followed the girl with his camera until she was safely behind the...Read More →

 Judy and I met on the first day of our semester as Freshmen in the beige study lounge at Bucknell University.
 She was simply thrilled to begin her journey as a college student.
-Even though I had spent the last years navigating through a public school system in New...Read More →
+Even though I had spent the last years navigating through a public school system in New Jersey, my English reading...Read More →

 Dear Refraction readers: